silnrsi/wstr/src/content/docs/articlelib/p/possible-influence-of-cherokee-liberian-vai.md

 ---
 title: Possible influence of Cherokee on the Liberian Vai syllabary
-description: A description of the possible influence of Cherokee syllabary on Liberian Vai syllabary
 tags: [script-cher, script-vaii, script-bass, syllabary, writing systems]
 lastUpdated: 2025-10-16
 ---